emca-it/OP5-Documentation/op5_docs/Upgrade_paths_for_op5_products.md

 -   Basic  Linux knowledge is required.

--   The LDAP authentication is totally rewritten after version 5.8, if you are using an LDAP integration with op5 monitor 5.8 or earlier your configuration will be converted.
+-   The LDAP authentication is totally rewritten after version 5.8, if you are using an LDAP integration with OP5 Monitor 5.8 or earlier your configuration will be converted.
 Make sure to read the manual on LDAP integration and go  through your configuration after the upgrade to make sure everything is working.

 ## Preparations

-1. Download the latest Appliance System (op5 APS) and op5 Monitor from  http://www.op5.com/get-op5-monitor/download/
+1. Download the latest Appliance System (op5 APS) and OP5 Monitor from  http://www.op5.com/get-op5-monitor/download/

 2. Burn  the ISO image on a CD.